 Hon.
 Robert P. Kaplan, P.C., Q.C.
 Director of Khan, has over 40 years of experience as a lawyer, businessman and elected politician.
 Mr. Kaplan retired from a 25-year career in elective politics in 1993.
 He was a Federal Member of Parliament and Cabinet Minister in the Governments of the Rt.
 Hon.
 Pierre-Elliott Trudeau and Rt.
 Hon.
 John N. Turner.
-Mr. Kaplan is a trustee of H&R REIT.
+Mr. Kaplan was a trustee of H&R REIT, Canada's second largest real estate trust, from its establishment until last year.
 As well, he is a former Director and Chairman of PetroKazakhstan, Inc. Mr. Kaplan is a founding Trustee of the State Hermitage Museum Foundation of Canada, one of five international foundations which support the Hermitage Museum in St Petersburg, Russia.
 He has also been honoured by being named a Chevalier of the Legion of Honour by the President of France.
-Mr Kaplan has served as the Honourary Consul General of Kazakhstan for Canada for the last 15 years.
+Mr. Kaplan has served as the Honourary Consul General of Kazakhstan for Canada for the last 16 years.
 Mr. Kaplan holds a B.A. in Sociology and an LL.B. from the University of Toronto.
 He was called to the Ontario Bar in 1963.

-David L. McAusland, Director of Khan, is a senior corporate lawyer, advisor and corporate director.
+David L. McAusland, Director of Khan, is a senior lawyer and corporate director.
 A graduate of the Faculty of Law of McGill University, he practiced law for over 20 years at a prominent Montreal law firm.
-In 1999 he became a senior executive with Alcan Inc., a major Canadian industrial and resource company, retiring as Executive Vice-President, Corporate Development and Chief Legal Officer in 2008 when the company was acquired.
-In 2009, Mr. McAusland joined McCarthy Tétrault LLP, a major law firm in Canada, as a partner.
-Mr. McAusland currently acts as director of Cogeco Inc. and Cogeco Cable Inc., Cascades Inc., Equinox Minerals Ltd. and World Color Press, Inc. He serves as a member of the corporate governance committees for Cascades Inc. and Equinox Minerals; he is a member of the Audit & Finance Committee and the Compensation Committee of Khan Resources; he is a member of the Compensation Committee of Equinox Minerals Ltd. and a member of the Audit Committee of World Color Press, Inc. He is also Chair of the Reform Implementation Council for the Royal Canadian Mounted Police.
-He is the Chairman of the Foundation of the National Circus School and a director of Centraide of Greater Montreal.
+In 1999, he became a senior executive with Alcan Inc., a major Canadian industrial and resource company, retiring as Executive Vice President, Corporate Development and Chief Legal Officer in 2008 when the company was acquired.
+In 2009, Mr. McAusland joined McCarthy Tétrault LLP as a partner.

+Mr. McAusland currently acts as director of Cogeco Inc. and Cogeco Cable Inc., Cascades Inc., and ATS Automation Tooling Systems Inc. He serves as a member of the Corporate Governance Committee for all the above companies, as Chairman of the Human Resource Committee of Cascades Inc., and Chairman of the Board of Directors of ATS Automation Tooling Systems Inc.

+He is the Chairman of the Foundation of the National Circus School and director of the Montreal General Hospital Foundation.

-Martin Ouick, Director, President and Chief Executive Officer of Khan, has over 45 years of worldwide mining experience in both underground and open pit operations.
-Mr. Quick joined Khan on January 16, 2006.
-He has held senior mining production and engineering positions in Africa, Australia, Fiji, the United States and Canada and has acted in the capacity of mining consultant for gold operations in Central and South America.
+Martin Quick, Director of Khan, has over 47 years of worldwide experience in the mining industry, including engineering, operations, and senior corporate fields.
+He has held senior mining production and engineering positions in Africa, Australia, Fiji, the United States and Canada.

+He retired as President and CEO of Khan Resources Inc. in June 2010 having served in that position for 4 1/2 years.
 From August 2004 until December 2005, Mr. Quick was President and Chief Operating Officer of Power Resources Inc., a wholly-owned subsidiary of Cameco Corporation, a global producer of uranium for the nuclear power industry.
-Mr. Quick's responsibilities at Power Resources Inc. included the operation, development and expansion of the company's in situ leach uranium mines at Smith Ranch/Highlands in Wyoming, Crow Butte in Nebraska and the Inkai project in Kazakhstan.
-Prior to this appointment, from March 2001 to July 2004, Mr. Quick was Vice President - Mining with Cameco Corporation, based in Saskatoon, where he was responsible for Cameco's Northern Saskatchewan operations including the world's largest uranium mine at McArthur River/Key Lake, as well as the restart of the Eagle Point Mine at Rabbit Lake and the planning and development of the Cigar Lake project.
-Prior to joining Cameco, Mr. Quick held positions as General Manager of Cogema's Cluff Lake uranium mine in Northern Saskatchewan and Rio Algoma's now decommissioned Quirke and Stanleigh uranium mines in Ontario, Canada.
+Prior to this appointment, from March 2001 to July 2004, Mr. Quick was Vice President - Mining with Cameco Corporation, based in Saskatoon, where he was responsible for Cameco's Northern Saskatchewan operations including the world's largest uranium mine at McArthur River/Key Lake, and the planning and development of the Cigar Lake project.
+Prior to joining Cameco, Mr. Quick held senior operating positions with Areva and Rio Algom.

 He is a Professional Engineer (P.Eng.) in the province of Saskatchewan and a graduate of the Camborne School of Metalliferous Mining (ACSM), in the United Kingdom.